-The miserable painstakers ... with what hope may they expect a
+The miserable painstakers ... with what hope may they expect a reward of their merit?

 There is one whom his Lordship invited from Florence to do this work and who is a worthy master, but with so very much business he will never finish it; and you may imagine that a difference there is to be seen between a beautiful object and an ugly one.
 Quote Pliny.